Sanford Scott Leffingwell Telephone: (770) 963-1223

 M.P.H., The Johns Hopkins School of Hygiene and Public Health, 1975.

-2003 to September 2006.
-Member, Ranch Hand Advisory Committee, Department of Health and Human Services, Food and Drug Administration, Rockville, MD.
+2003 to 2006.
+Member of the Ranchhand Advisory Committee, Department of Health and Human Services, Food and Drug Administration, Rockville, MD.

-December 2001 to present.
+2001 to 2002.
 Adjunct Principal Research Scientist, Electro-optics, Environment, and Materials Laboratory, Georgia Institute of Technology, Atlanta, GA.

 1996 to 1999.
 Member, National Academy of Sciences, National Research Council (NRC) Standing Committee on CBDCOM and Member, Committee on Toxicology, Subcommittee of Chronic Reference Doses for Chemical Warfare Agents, Washington, D.C.